Sabah: Portrayal in media

-An English author K.G.
-Tregonning wrote a book about his travel to Jesselton from Singapore in a book titled "North Borneo" (1960).
-Various other American films have been taken in the state, such as the "Three Came Home" (1950), a Hollywood film based on the memoir of Agnes Newton Keith in her book depicting the situation of World War II in Sandakan.
-Keith also wrote three other books about the state, such as "Land Below the Wind", "White Man Returns" and "Beloved Exiles".
-A Japanese film called "Sandakan No. 8" (1974) directed by Kei Kumai tells the story of prostitution by Karayuki-san in Sandakan Japanese brothel based on the 1972 book Sandakan Brothel No. 8: An Episode in the History of Lower-Class by Yamazaki Tomoko.
-In the Earl Mac Rauch novelisation of the American "Buckaroo Banzai" novel (Pocket Books, 1984; repr.
+English author K.G.
+Tregonning wrote a book about his travel to Jesselton from Singapore in a book titled North Borneo (1960).
+Various other American films have been taken in the state, such as the Three Came Home (1950), a Hollywood film based on the memoir of Agnes Newton Keith in her book depicting the situation of World War II in Sandakan.
+Keith also wrote three other books about the state: Land Below the Wind, White Man Returns and Beloved Exiles.
+A Japanese film called Sandakan No. 8 (1974) directed by Kei Kumai tells the story of prostitution by Karayuki-san in Sandakan Japanese brothel based on the 1972 book Sandakan Brothel No. 8: An Episode in the History of Lower-Class by Yamazaki Tomoko.
+In the Earl Mac Rauch novelisation of the American Buckaroo Banzai novel (Pocket Books, 1984; repr.
 2001), as well in the DVD film, Buckaroo's archenemy Hanoi Xan is said to have his secret base in Sabah, in a "relic city of caves".
-"Bat*21" (1988), another American film depicting the Vietnam War was shot at various locations in the suburbs north of Kota Kinabalu, including Menggatal, Telipok, Kayu Madang and Lapasan.
-Another English author Redmond O'Hanlon also wrote a book titled "Into the Heart of Borneo" (1984) about Borneo island.
-While Sydney-based Australian author Lynette Ramsay Silver wrote two books about the history of Sabah such as "Sandakan – A Conspiracy of Silence" (1998) and "Blood Brothers – Sabah and Australia 1942–1945" (2010).
-In early 2016, a "Roll of Honour" immortalising 2,479 British and Australian soldiers who died in Sabah during the World War II has been presented by a British Royal Artillery veteran to Sabah State Tourism, Culture and Environment Department, the roll lists a record of the identity of every prisoner of war (POW) during the Sandakan Death March.
-In 2017, an English woman named Mary Christina Lewin (Tina Rimmer) who had lived in North Borneo since 1949, was given the ‘Sabah Cultural Icon’ as the first person to receive the award for her lifelong contribution to the people in the territory and her biggest role as educationist and artist who portrayed the life scene of North Borneo through her artworks.
+Bat*21 (1988), another American film depicting the Vietnam War, was shot at various locations in the suburbs north of Kota Kinabalu, including Menggatal, Telipok, Kayu Madang and Lapasan.
+Another English author, Redmond O'Hanlon, also wrote a book titled Into the Heart of Borneo (1984) about Borneo island.
+While Sydney-based Australian author Lynette Ramsay Silver wrote two books about the history of Sabah: Sandakan – A Conspiracy of Silence (1998) and Blood Brothers – Sabah and Australia 1942–1945 (2010).
+In early 2016, a "Roll of Honour" immortalising 2,479 British and Australian soldiers who died in Sabah during the World War II was presented by a British Royal Artillery veteran to Sabah State Tourism, Culture and Environment Department; the roll lists a record of the identity of every prisoner of war (POW) during the Sandakan Death March.
+In 2017, an English woman named Mary Christina Lewin (Tina Rimmer), who had lived in North Borneo since 1949, was given the 'Sabah Cultural Icon' as the first person to receive the award for her lifelong contribution to the people in the territory and her biggest role as educationist and artist who portrayed the life scene of North Borneo through her artworks.